 Lodging, Meals and Entertainment

 Participants are housed in a primary school situated in the centre of Grumento Nova, a town located about 5 kilometres from the excavations.
 The school is positioned near the main church, Chiesa Madre di Sant'Antonio, with fantastic views over the Val d'Agri.
 Students sleep in male and female dorms, with showers, a kitchen and laundry facilities present onsite (sheets, pillows and pillowcases are not provided).
 A post office, pharmacy and ATM are located in close proximity, as are Grumento Nova's two main bars: Bar Mary and Bar Pappafico.
-The latter hosts karaoke, mechanical bull-riding competitions and various other events during the summer.
-The project provides breakfast, lunch and dinner dinner 6 days a week (Monday--Saturday).
+The latter hosts karaoke, parties and various other events during the summer.
+The project provides breakfast, lunch and dinner 6 days a week (Monday--Saturday).
 Italian style breakfast is served at the school and we eat lunch, which typically consists of sandwiches, fruit and biscuits, on site.
 In the evenings, three-course dinners are prepared at the school by our excellent cook, Teresa de Stefano (vegetarian options available).
 We also occasionally have weekend meals at one of the local restaurants or the town's pizzeria.

-During the 2020 field season, we are offering participants the opportunity to visit two of Italy's most famous archaeological sites, Pompeii and Paestum, with guided tours provided by the BAPG's directors, Dr. Taylor Lauritsen and Dr. Massimo Betello.
+During the 2022 field season, we are offering participants the opportunity to visit two of Italy's most famous archaeological sites, Pompeii and Paestum, with guided tours provided by the BAPG's directors, Dr. Taylor Lauritsen and Dr. Massimo Betello.
 Transport to and from the sites is included in the cost of tuition, but students will be responsible for entry fees (n.b.
 EU students can enter at a reduced rate or for free), as well as lunch and dinner, which will typically be consumed in local bars or restaurants.
 The trip to Paestum will be combined with an afternoon visit to the Lido Cinzia, a beach just a few minutes' walk from walls of the ancient town.

-The tuition fee for the 2020 season is £1200/€1400/$1500.
-This covers the costs of all transportation in Italy, lodging and meals 6 days a week.
+The tuition fee for the 2022 season is £1150/€1350/$1500.
+Given the circumstances surrounding the pandemic, we will not take up deposits this year, so that individuals can remain flexible regarding their participation up until the fee deadline (May 14th, 2022).
+Naturally, if the project is cancelled after this deadline, tuition fees will be refunded in full.
+The tuition fee covers the costs of all transportation in Italy, lodging and meals 6 days a week.
 Participants are responsible for arranging their own travel to/from Rome.